 Figure 2

-4. Turn on the fan to the lowest speed while watching the display on the multimeter. ecord the voltage reading in the data table.
+4. Put on safety goggles.
+Turn on the fan to the lowest speed while watching the display on the multimeter.
+When the display stabilizes, record the voltage reading in the data table.

+5. Repeat Step 4 for the middle and highest fan speeds.

-5. 4Part II 16-tooth and 32-tooth Gears
+Part II 16-tooth and 32-tooth Gears

-6. Replace the 8” hex shaft the 4″ hex shaft.
+6. Replace the 8″ hex shaft with the 4″ hex shaft.

 a.
 Install one hex lock onto the shaft and push it until it is about 1 inch from the end of the shaft.